Andrew of Galicia

-Fighting Lithuania and Tatars
+Reign

 It is known that in the second decade of 14th century, the Lithuanians strengthened their pressure upon Galicia-Volhynia attempting to take the lands of Dorohychyn and Berestia away.
 During these years of rule Andrew and his brother were in a constant fight with Gediminas of Lithuania.

 He had established firm relations with Polish king Władysław I the Elbow-high and Teutonic order and attempted to weaken dependence from the Golden Horde.
 They were also in union with the allies of Władysław I the Elbow-high - Scandinavian and Pomeranian rulers against the margraves of Brandenburg (1315).

+As a ruler of Volodymyr in Volhynia, Andrew promoted the trade of his realm with the Baltic region and Poland.
+In 1320 he issued a charter allowing merchants from Toruń and Kraków to freely enter Ruthenian lands with their goods without paying any tolls and with equal rights to the local population, and guaranteed them compensation in case of violations.
+This policy continued the course of his father Yuri Lvovych.

 Death

 According to some historians he died together with his brother Lev II battling the Mongol-Tatars or Lithuanians while defending Berestia.

-Both king Andrew and his brother Lev II were much respected on the west.
+Both king Andrew and his brother Lev II were much respected in the west.
 In May 1323, the Polish king Władysław I the Elbow-high in his letter to the Pope wrote with regret: "The two last Ruthenian kings, that had been firm shields for Poland from the Tatars, left this world and after their death Poland is directly under Tatar threat."

 After their death the line of direct descendants of Roman Mstyslavych broke and the Galician state remained without a dynasty.
 Galician boyars (nobility) attempted to rule the state themselves.
 That perhaps was the reason that they sought the protection of the Tatars, which Władysław I the Elbow-high became afraid of.
 But soon more conservative elements took hold among the boyars and the Galician throne was given to the Mazovian duke Boleslaw Trojdenowicz (related to the deceased royal brothers through marriage to their sister Maria), who took the name Yuriy II and who ruled Galicia from 1323 until 1338.
 Boleslaw Treojdenowicz was married to Andrew's sister Maria who ruled along with the husband.
 Her niece, Eufemia, heiress of Volhynia ruled in Lutsk.